databio/pepatac/README.md

 Here are a few of the highlights that make `pepatac` valuable (explained in more detail later in this README).

 **Beautiful HTML reports**.
-Your results are an easy-to-navigate HTML report with a sample table, job status, summary statistics, and QC plots at your fingertips.
+Your results include an easy-to-navigate HTML report with a sample table, job status, summary statistics, and QC plots at your fingertips.

 **Scalability**.
 Run the pipeline easily on a project with a single sample or a thousand.
 This pipeline is compatible with [looper](https://github.com/pepkit/looper), so it can run locally, in a cloud container engine, or with *any* cluster resource manager (*e.g.* SLURM, SGE, or LFS).